auth0/laravel-auth0/README2.md

     --json > .auth0.api.json
     ```

 5. The files created by these commands contain sensitive credentials.
-It is important you do not commit these to version control.

-    If you're using Git, you should add them to your `.gitignore` file:
+Add them to your application's `.gitignore`.

     ```bash
     echo ".auth0.*.json" >> .gitignore